aclaycode/serverless-image-processing-pipeline/README.md

 ## Tech Stack

-This project uses a modern serverless and containerized stack:
+This project uses a modern serverless architecture:

 - **Frontend**:
   Built with React for a fast, responsive drag-and-drop user interface.